lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

 When getting started with participatory live coding when teaching, it is advised to use a well-developed and tested lesson.
-Examples of such lessons specifically written for teaching using this teachnique are the lessons from The Carpentries https://carpentries.org/workshops-curricula.
+Examples of such lessons specifically written for teaching using this teachnique are the lessons from The Carpentries [^carpentries-lessons].
 It may be tempting to deviate from your material because you would like to show a neat trick or demonstrate some alternative way of doing something, but there is always a fair chance you'll run into something unexpected that you then have to explain.
 It is thus advised not to improvise until you are familiar enough with the material and want to explain something with a low risk of failure.